sudharsanacernitro/IntelComicGen/README.md

-🕵️ ComicBook Generator with ComfyUI, Swarm, Flux & Ollama
+🕵️ ComicBook Generator with ComfyUI, Swarm, Flux & Ollama with CONSISTENT CHARACTER ACROSS PAGES

 This Python-based project automatically generates a comic book using: